bethsmith0623/SEI-CC_4/work/w01/d2/01-js-intro-datatypes.md

 data = "Hello";  // NOT ALLOWED
 ```

-> TypeScript is a superset of JavaScript that allows optional strong-typing of variables like the statically-typed languages require a little more effort to code in, however, many developers agree that it's worth it because it makes code less error prone.
-There is a newer language called _TypeScript_ you might hear about - this language is a superset of JS and adds strong typing to JS.
+> There is a newer language called _TypeScript_ you might hear about - this language is a superset of JS and adds strong typing to JS.
+Many developers agree that strong typing makes code less error prone and is worth the extra effort to code in.

 #### Exploring JavaScript's Data Types